This content was adapted from Andrea Fryrear’s 90 minute MarketingProfs webinar “Agile Project Management for Marketers” and updated in December 2022.

 - Be customer-centric, rather than sticking to the hierarchies and silos that we’ve developed internally

-- We have a project plan we need to follow, but when we have a good indicator that we need to make an adjustment, we do it rather than following a plan blindly
+- We have a project plan to follow, but when we have a good indicator that adjustments need to be made, we make them rather than following a plan blindly.

-So, even if you haven’t chosen your framework yet, encouraging these values among your team members will get you get there.
+So, even if you haven’t chosen an Agile framework yet, encouraging these values among your team members will get you there.

 Release Faster with Minimum Valuable Projects

 Minimum Viable Products (MVPs) are an essential part of agility.
 They're crucial to the values of iteration, experimentation, and being customer-centric.
 For Agile project management, we might rephrase slightly and call them Minimum Viable Projects.
 However, there seem to be some misconceptions about what an MVP is and how it can relate to project management.